-“How do you find a hair stylist if you’re never in the same area?”
-This is a question we get a lot.
-After 18 months on the road, I won’t say it’s always been easy for sure.
+“How do you find a hairstylist if you’re never in the same area?”
+This is a question we get asked a lot.
+After over 4 years on the road, I won’t say it’s always been easy for sure.
 We’ve done the big chain places, and frankly have been pretty let down.
-No offense to the big chain places, but personally I’ve not visited one where I thought they were confident in what they were doing, and I’ve never walked out feeling it was a very good hair cut.
+No offense to the big chain places, but personally I’ve not visited one where I thought they were confident in what they were doing, and I’ve never walked out feeling it was a very good haircut.
 AND … I’m not even picky!

-Going to a meet-up or convergence?
-Ask in a group setting about hair stylists.
-It’s possible you may be sitting right next to a professional hair stylist who also happens to be a full-time RVer.
+Meet up or Convergence – Ask in a group setting about hair stylists.
+It’s possible you may be sitting right next to a professional hairstylist who also happens to be a full-time RVer.

-Aveda Salons.
-I’ve heard this over and over again from RVers.
+Aveda Salons – Aveda Salons – I’ve heard this over and over again from RVers.
 Aveda Salons are always completing updated training, and I’ve not heard of one person getting a bad haircut at the Aveda Salons.

-None of the above work for you?
-Maybe you’re far away from an Aveda Salon.
-Try Google.
-Look up and read the reviews of the local hair stylists.
+Google – I think this one is pretty obvious, but look up and read the reviews of the local hair stylists.
 See if you can find names of stylists at the local places that might seem to be the best according to the reviews.
 I actually did this in West Virginia for my daughter.
-She hadn’t had a chance to get back to Pennsylvania to our hair stylist last summer, and was in need of a hair cut.
-We did find a very good hair stylist in her college town.
+She hadn’t had a chance to get back to Pennsylvania to our hairstylist last summer and was in need of a haircut.
+We did find a very good hairstylist in her college town.
 I have to say for the small trim she received, and the $80 (plus tip) price tag, it might have been better to do a bit more research.
 But this place had great reviews!
 We just weren’t expecting the price tag for a trim.
 Literally a wash and trim!

-Book a blow out.
-Don’t know what that is?
+Book a Blowout – These are relatively new places that have popped up over the last few years.
 That’s when you just make an appointment for a wash and style.
 This is the safest way to get a feel for a salon without making any major commitments.
 If you’re going to be there a bit, and love the style you just got, make an appointment for a cut and style the following week.